palwxc/Lists-and-BigInteger/README.md

 # Lists-and-BigInteger

 Practice for defining and implementing nodes and lists.
-BigInteger returns with more member functions and operators.
+BigInteger returns with more member functions (is_prime, GCD, Greatest Efficient Exponent) and operators (+, -, *, and /).
 BigInteger is a class where a string is used to represent integers larger than 2<sup>31</sup>.

 ### Prerequisites